Support Coordinator

 Support Coordinator employer: Victim Support Scotland

 Victim Support Scotland is an exceptional employer dedicated to empowering individuals affected by crime, offering a supportive and compassionate work environment.
-With a strong commitment to employee growth and well-being, VSS provides tailored training opportunities and fosters a culture of respect and ambition, ensuring that every team member feels valued and integral to our mission.
-Located in Scotland, this role as a Support Coordinator allows you to make a meaningful impact while enjoying a flexible working schedule that prioritises work-life balance.
+With a strong commitment to employee growth and well-being, staff are encouraged to develop their skills while making a meaningful impact in the community.
+Located in Scotland, VSS provides flexible working hours and a culture that prioritises dignity and respect for both employees and those they serve.

 We think this is how you could land Support Coordinator